Declarative Schema Migrations

 --url

-accepted as well) - the URL of the database to be inspected.--to
+(required) - URL of the database to be inspected.--to

-(optional, may be supplied multiple times) - schemas to inspect within the target database.--exclude
+(may be supplied multiple times) - Specify which schema to inspect within the target database.--exclude

-(optional, may be supplied multiple times) - filter out resources matching the given glob pattern.--format
+(may be supplied multiple times) - Filter out resources matching the given glob pattern.--format

-(optional) - open the planned migration in the default editor, allowing the user to modify it.
+- Open the planned migration in the default editor, allowing the user to modify it.--config

 Approval Policy